List of Athletics broadcasters

+This is a list of Athletics broadcasters.
+Broadcasters for the Athletics, a baseball franchise based in West Sacramento, California, include three broadcasters for radio (Ken Korach, Vince Cotroneo, and Roxy Bernstein), three broadcasters for television (Jenny Cavnar, Dallas Braden, Chris Caray), and one stadium announcer (Amelia Schimmel).
+There are also many past broadcasters, dating back to at least 1938 when Byrum Saam became the Philadelphia Athletics' first radio voice.

 Current broadcasters

 Radio

-Oakland Athletics' games in the Bay Area are broadcast on KNEW.
+Athletics' games in Sacramento are broadcast on KSTE; in the Bay Area, they are broadcast on KNEW, which had been the Oakland Athletics' flagship from 2020 until 2024; while KWNR's HD2 subchannel airs games in the Athletics' forthcoming home of Las Vegas.
 Outside the Bay Area, the A's radio network of 18 stations (three of them nights and weekends only) reach baseball fans in Northern California and Nevada.
 The team also has an in-market online radio station branded as A's Cast which is available on iHeartRadio.